muahkim/learning-E2E-channel-coding-with-diffusion-models/README.md

 The E2E framwork's goal is to learn a pair of a neural encoder and a neural decoder achieving a small symbol error rate (SER).
 In real world, the channel models are not clearly known nor differentiable, so we learn the channel distribution by using a diffusion model and replace the channel block by a synthesized channel sampled by the learned diffusion model.
 Please refer to our paper for more details.
-The rest of this file focuses on guidance of this repository and the resources I used.
+This repository has the source code that can reproduce the simulations in the paper and some visualizations that can help understanding.

 ## Implementation Environment
 Python >= 3.7